Ommegang: Ommegang of Antwerp

 The Ommegang in Antwerp has been depicted in several paintings by Antwerp artists such as Erasmus de Bie, Alexander van Bredael, Alexander Casteels the Younger and Pieter van Aelst.

 Ommegang of Brussels

 The Ommegang of Brussels is celebrated every July in Brussels.
-According to legend, the origin of the Ommegang of Brussels goes back to a local devout woman named Beatrijs Soetkens.
-She had a vision in which the Virgin Mary instructed her to steal the miraculous statue of Onze-Lieve-Vrouw op 't Stocxken ("Our Lady on the little stick") in Antwerp, bring it to Brussels, and place it in the chapel of the Crossbowmen's Guild in the Sablon/Zavel district.
+According to legend, the origin of the Ommegang of Brussels goes back to a local devout woman named Beatrix (Béatrice or Beatrijs) Soetkens.
+She had a vision in which the Virgin Mary instructed her to steal the miraculous statue of Onze-Lieve-Vrouw op 't Stocxken ("Our Lady on the Little Stick") from the Cathedral of Our Lady in Antwerp, bring it to Brussels, and place it in the chapel of the Crossbowmen's Guild in the Sablon/Zavel district.
 The woman stole the statue, and through a series of miraculous events, was able to transport it to Brussels by boat in 1348.
-It was then solemnly placed in the chapel and venerated as the patron of the Guild.
-The Guild also promised to hold an annual procession, called an Ommegang, in which the statue was carried through Brussels.
+It was then solemnly placed in the chapel and venerated as the guild's patron.
+The guild also promised to hold an annual procession, called an Ommegang, in which the statue was carried through Brussels.